 Two weeks ago I hit a milestone on Facebook for my blog page.
 500 “likes”.
 I was STOKED.
 My friend Jen shared the love on her page, Thrive, to help me achieve this and one of her fans turned out to be my 500th like.
 So he said because of that I should make cookies in his honor.
 Absolutely.
 So I asked him what kind.
 This was his request:

-“As the “500th” like, my request for cookies is: Chocolate Chip Cookies with TWO types of chocolate chips.
-The concept shouldn’t be “1/2 portion of each type of chocolate”.
-The concept should be “3/4ths to FULL portions of BOTH kinds of chocolate.
-I’m a firm believer that the purpose of “dough” is only to act as a type of mortar to hold all the chocolate together!
-This magical creation should be called “Chief’s Chocolate Chip” Cookies!
-(I’m a Police Chief) Some chunks of real peanuts would be good, too!
-Feel free to use crazy chips, like peanut butter ones, if you’d like, or whatever else would be cool.
-I look forward to the awesomeness!”
+"As the "500th" like, my request for cookies is: Chocolate Chip Cookies with TWO types of chocolate chips.
+The concept shouldn't be "½ portion of each type of chocolate".
+The concept should be "¾ths to FULL portions of BOTH kinds of chocolate.
+I'm a firm believer that the purpose of "dough" is only to act as a type of mortar to hold all the chocolate together!
+This magical creation should be called "Chief's Chocolate Chip" Cookies!
+(I'm a Police Chief) Some chunks of real peanuts would be good, too!
+Feel free to use crazy chips, like peanut butter ones, if you'd like, or whatever else would be cool.
+I look forward to the awesomeness!"

 So now I give you the awesomeness that is the cookie I call “Chief Mike’s loaded chocolate chip cookies”